atomistic-machine-learning/schnetpack/README.md

 ## Extensions

 SchNetPack can be used as a base for implementations of advanced atomistic neural networks and training tasks.
-For example, there exists an [extension package](https://github.com/atomistic-machine-learning/schnetpack-gschnet) called `schnetpack-gschnet` for the most recent version of cG-SchNet, a conditional generative model for molecules.
+For example, there exists an [extension package](https://github.com/atomistic-machine-learning/schnetpack-gschnet) called `schnetpack-gschnet` for the most recent version of cG-SchNet [5], a conditional generative model for molecules.
 It demonstrates how a complex training task can be implemented in a few custom classes while leveraging the hierarchical configuration and automated training procedure of the SchNetPack framework.

 ## Documentation